linode/docs/docs/guides/security/secrets-management/how-to-setup-and-use-a-vault-server/index.md

 published: 2021-03-26
 modified_by:
   name: Linode
-title: "How to Set Up and Use a Vault Server"
+title: "Setting Up and Using a Vault Server"
-h1_title: "Setting Up and Using a Vault Server"
+title_meta: "How to Set Up and Use a Vault Server"
-enable_h1: true
 aliases: ['/security/secrets-management/how-to-set-up-and-use-a-vault-server/']
 tags: ["ubuntu", "security"]
 image: SetUpVaultserver.png